|

 or Warthog text format.
 WARNING: only files with these formats will load properly.

 TEXT FILE...
-Loads text (ASCII) files with
+Loads text (ASCII) spreadsheet files with

-variables in spreadsheet format delimited by commas or tabs (note
+variables delimited by commas or tabs (spaces do not work as delimiters).

 symbols for delimiters.
 You can specify where to start reading data